 - Be careful about how much information you communicate to others about the facts and reasons for the termination.

 As discussed in this article, termination is an action taken by the employer to end the employer/employee relationship.
 Employers have a basic right to terminate an employee's employment, but along with that right comes responsibilities.
-Employers must comply with the employment/labour standards and human rights legislation for their jurisdiction and treat employees fairly and in good faith as defined by common law or civil law (Québec).
+Employers must comply with the employment/labour standards and human rights legislation for their jurisdiction as well as with applicable judge-made law.
+They must also treat employees fairly and in good faith as defined by common law or civil law (Québec).

 For more information, view the Government of Canada’s definitions of common law and civil law.